pshima/go-firewatch/README.md

-# go-cloudwatch-alarm-watcher
+# go-firewatch
-A small go binary to report on the status of aws cloudwatch alarms
+A utility to watch sources for signs of fires.

+Inputs:
+- AWS cloudwatch alarms

+Outputs:
+- Exit codes with output (support for consul, nagios, etc)